-Insights & Knowledge
+Family Office Insights & Knowledge Base

 We publish in two forms.
 Insights are short practitioner pieces — observations from inside family office mandates.
 The Knowledge Base holds our longer guides: deeper reading, intended to be read in full.

 A Saturday morning call from a lawyer.
 A burnt-out CEO gone by Monday.
 A negotiation at a critical moment.
-Four days later, Westwick was in the seat — and an eight-month mandate turned a crisis into a working family office.
+Four days later, Westwick was in the seat, and an eight-month mandate turned a crisis into a working family office.

 Most "family offices" you meet are not family offices.
 Here's how to tell.